 It can be pretty hard for some men to express their feelings.
 They may be embarrassed or worried they’ll be seen as weak.
 They may think they don’t have anyone to talk to, or just don’t know where to start to look for help.
-Seeing a mate suicidal can be a difficult challenging time.
+Seeing a mate suicidal can be a challenging time.

 Suicide warning signs

-Change in his behaviour
+Change in their behaviour

 - Emotional outbursts, or crying for no apparent reason